Abortion supporters win in conservative, liberal states

 On Michigan State University’s campus, junior Devin Roberts said students seemed “fired up” and that he had seen lines of voters spilling out of the school’s polling places throughout the day.
 The ballot measure was one of the main drivers of the high turnout, he said.

-“I think students want to have the same rights that their parents had when they were younger,” Robert said.
+“I think students want to have the same rights that their parents had when they were younger,” Roberts said.

+Democrats also won full control of the Michigan state government for the first time in 40 years.
+Democratic state Sen. Jeremy Moss said the outcome showed abortion’s resonance for voters, even in a year where issues like inflation and public safety loomed large.
+“I think that Republicans really discounted that ... abortion is an economic agenda, a freedom agenda, and people really showed out to support choice,” he said.

-Christen Pollo, spokeswoman for Citizens Supporting MI Women & Children, blamed the Michigan measure's success on out-of-state donors who supported it, and predicted an “inevitable flood of litigation” over issues of parental consent.
+On the other side, Christen Pollo, spokeswoman for Citizens Supporting MI Women & Children, blamed the Michigan measure's success on out-of-state donors and predicted an “inevitable flood of litigation” over issues of parental consent.

 Kentucky’s election outcome doesn’t lift its ban, which does not include exceptions for rape and incest, but it means a legal battle over the law will keep playing out.
 The ban faces a legal challenge presently before the state Supreme Court, and the amendment’s rejection leaves open the possibility that the court could declare abortion a state right.